 - American Express® Business Gold Card (Review): $295 annual fee, 4X points in the two categories your business spends the most in, must be paid in full monthly

-- Marriott Bonvoy Business™ American Express® Card (Review): $95 annual fee waived the first year, very rewarding for Starwood guests, many valuable hotel and resort benefits
+- Marriott Bonvoy Business™ American Express® Card (Review): $125 annual fee, very rewarding for Marriott Bonvoy guests, many valuable hotel and resort benefits

 Capital One Spark Cash Credit Cards

 The Capital One Spark Cash for Business and Spark Cash Select for Business (Review) are each almost identical to the Spark Miles and Spark Miles Select, respectively.
-They have the same reward structure, benefits, costs, and fees.
-The only different is that the Cash cards offer cash back as the spending reward, while the Miles cards offer miles.
+They have the same reward structure, benefits, costs, and fees, excluding the TSA PreCheck/Global Entry credit provided by the Spark Miles.
+The only other difference is that the Cash cards offer cash back as the spending reward, while the Miles cards offer miles.

 Does this make a big difference?
 Yes.